Driving Without Auto Insurance (2023)

 On This Page

-- It is illegal in most states to drive without car insurance
+- It’s illegal in most states to drive without car insurance

 - Drivers who get behind the wheel without insurance face legal consequences, fines, license suspension, and jail

-- Penalties for driving without insurance are more severe if you are a repeat offender or cause an accident
+- Penalties for uninsured drivers are more severe if you’re a repeat offender or cause an accident

-Driving without auto insurance might sound like it’s not that bad, but it comes with some of the most severe consequences for traffic violations.
-You’ll face fines, license suspension, mandatory community service, vehicle impoundment, and jail if caught driving without insurance.
+Driving uninsured might sound like it’s not that bad, but it comes with some of the most severe consequences for traffic violations.
+You’ll face fines, license suspension, mandatory community service, vehicle impoundment, and jail if caught driving a car without insurance.

-So, what happens if you don’t have insurance on your car and you go for a drive?
+So, what are the consequences for driving without insurance?
 The specifics depend on your state’s laws, but you can explore the potential consequences below.

-Depending on your state, driving without car insurance is usually defined as either a traffic violation or a misdemeanor.
-Some of the most common legal consequences of driving without insurance include:
+Depending on your state, driving without car insurance is usually defined as a traffic violation or a misdemeanor.
+Some of the most common legal consequences of driving with no insurance include:

 - Suspension of your license or registration